 Kyrgyzstan - Telecoms, Mobile, Broadband and Digital Media - Statistics and Analyses

 The telecommunications sector in Kyrgyzstan has been generally characterised by an open market that welcomes both foreign and domestic investors.
-This has been effectively done in accordance with the requirements set down by the WTO.
-Despite the market being ‘fully competitive’ there remained more to be done on the regulatory front to take full advantage of the reforms already in place.
-There also remains a culture of poor transparency in some aspects of corporate behaviour; this needs to be addressed if the telecom market is to reach its full potential.
+However there also remains a culture of poor transparency in some aspects of corporate behaviour; this needs to be addressed if the telecoms market is to reach its full potential.